 In addition to the type of stimuli used (e.g., bivalent vs. univalent), task-switching paradigms can be further classified based on switch sequencing.
 First, switches can occur via a predictable pattern, such as an alternating-runs sequence (e.g., Rogers & Monsell, 1995; Huff et al., 2015).
 In an alternating-runs switch task, task changes occur as a function of run length (r), with switches occurring in r trial intervals (e.g., AABBAABB for r = 2).
 Because of the predictive nature of this sequence, participants are aware of when task-switches will occur.
 Alternatively, switches may occur at unpredictable intervals.
 Unlike predictive switching, in a random-switch sequence, the instructions for the upcoming task are unknown until participants are cued to change tasks.
 Random task switching can be further divided based on when participants receive change cues.
 In task-cueing paradigms (e.g., Meiran, 1996), participants receive cues at each trial, while intermittent instruction paradigms (e.g., Gopher, Armony, & Greenshpan, 2000) randomly interrupt task sequences with instructions to change (see Monsell, Sumner, & Waters, 2003, for a review of task-switch sequencing).
+Thus, unlike predictive switching in which task-changes occur following a set interval, random switch sequences more closely approximate the types of unpredictable task changes that individuals encounter in their daily lives.
+Thus, compared to a predictive sequence, the use of random switching likely affords greater external validity.

 Previous research has investigated the effects of predictive versus random switching on RTs and error rates.
 For example, Monsell et al. (2003) compared performance on a four-run alternating switch task to a random task-cueing switch paradigm.
 Overall, random switching was more difficult for participants than predictive switching, as participants in the random group took more trials to recover from a switch compared to when switching was predictive.
 However, direct comparisons of local and global switch costs between random and predictive switching were not included as the authors a) were primarily interested in the effects of response-stimulus interval and run length on the local switch cost (rather than a direct comparison of presentation pattern), and b) did not include a pure block comparison, making global switch costs unavailable.